-If you meet the eligibility criteria, there is no limit on the number of applications you can make to the fund.
+If you meet the eligibility criteria, there is no limit on the number of applications you can make to the fund, although applicants are reminded that they can apply for a maximum of £5,000 over the course of their PhD.
 Applications in more than one category can also be made simultaneously in one application form.

 For the purposes of the Internship or Placement category, this scheme is intended to provide stipend support at your current rate of no more than 3 months in duration.
 For all other categories, the maximum level is £5,000, and awards up to 100% of this sum can be made.
-Applications requesting more than £5,000 will be considered on a case by case basis.
+Applicants are reminded that they can apply for a maximum of £5,000 over the course of their PhD.

 Each application will be considered by an academic panel.
 The panel will consider how an application aligns with the funding categories and how the opportunity will benefit to your PhD.

 Please be reminded that the Flexible Supplement Panel are non-experts, applicants are strongly advised to summarise their PhD project as part of their application and to clearly explain how the funding request relates to the applicant’s training and research project.